AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 ### Apply policies {#applying-policies}

-You can apply any available policy to a file, including policies that you created and those that are part of policy sets that you have access to.
+You can apply any available policy to a file, including policies that you created and policies that are part of policy sets that you have access to.
 Before applying a policy, you must save the file.

 After you apply a policy, it is added to the Recently Used list on the AEM Document Security menu to make it easier for you to apply your most frequently used policies.
-If you use more than one instance of Document Security, the Recently Used list displays the policies only for the server you are currently connected to or for your default server if you have not yet logged in to an instance of Document Security.
+The Recently Used list shows policies only for the server that you are connected to or your default server if you have not logged in to another Document Security instance.

 >[!NOTE]
 >
->You can apply policies only to Word document files (.doc, also.docx and .docm in Microsoft&reg; Office 2010 and 2013), Excel workbook files (.xls, also .xlsx, and .xlsm in Microsoft&reg; Office 2010 and 2013), and PowerPoint presentation files (.ppt, also .pptx, and .pptm in Microsoft&reg; Office 2010 and 2013).
+>Policies can be applied only to Word (.doc, .docx, .docm), Excel (.xls, .xlsx, .xlsm), and PowerPoint (.ppt, .pptx, .pptm) files in Microsoft&reg; Office 2010 and 2013.
 You cannot apply policies to Word template files (.dot), Excel template files (.xlt), and PowerPoint design template files (.pot).

 #### Apply a policy {#apply-a-policy}

-1. In Document Security Extension for Microsoft&reg; Office 2010 and 2013 on the **Document Security** tab, select **Secure &gt; Choose Policy**.
+1. In Document Security Extension for Microsoft&reg; Office 2010 and 2013 on the **Document Security** tab, select **Secure > Choose Policy**.

    If you chose user name and password as the authentication method on the server and have not yet provided login information for Document Security, a dialog box prompts for your user name and password.